-The kit is intended for detection of mutations LCT (C13910T) and LCT (G22018A) in the lactase gene in human genomic DNA.
+This in vitro diagnostic kit is intended for detection of mutations LCT (C13910T) and LCT (G22018A) in the lactase gene in human genomic DNA.
 Detection is based on real-time polymerase chain reaction (qPCR) using fluorescently labelled probes (allelic discrimination).

 Genetically determined lactose intolerance is a disorder of the metabolism of lactose (milk sugar) caused by decreased production of the lactase enzyme.
 Under usual conditions small intestinal cells produce lactase, which decomposes lactose into simpler sugars – glucose and galactose.
 These are then absorbed by the wall of the small intestine, getting into the bloodstream, and serves as an energy source.